-Understanding your users or customers is foundational to creating successful products and services.
-Design Research is a type of user research or consumer research that helps you understand not just what they think they want, but what they don’t yet know they need.
+Understanding your customers is foundational to building products that work in the real world.
+Design research goes beyond what customers say they want and gets into what they actually do, in the environments and conditions where your product has to perform.
+That distinction is what separates products that fit from products that fall short after launch.
+Design Research is a type of user research or consumer research that helps you understand not just what customers think they want, but what they don’t yet know they need.

 These behavior-based, ethnography-inspired observational research methods lay the groundwork for your future efforts and potential customers—whether you’re looking to craft a new marketing strategy for an upcoming launch, embark on product development concepts, come up with new product ideas, or identify an unmet customer need in your target market.